paxosglobal/cross-chain-contracts/README.md

 [OFTWrapper](contracts/OFTWrapper.sol) which supports bridging using LayerZero.

 ## OFTWrapper
-This contract is a proxy around LayerZero's OFT standard.
-The `OFTWrapper` can be called by LayerZero to mint and burn tokens like normal.
-The `OFTWrapper` then forwards those requests to the underlying token.
-The underlying token must grant this contract permission to mint and burn.
+`OFTWrapper` serves as a proxy for LayerZero's OFT standard, allowing LayerZero to mint and burn tokens as usual, which includes the same AML standards as a same chain transfer.
+When LayerZero initiates a mint or burn request, the `OFTWrapper` forwards it to the underlying token contract.
+For this to work, the underlying token must authorize `OFTWrapper` to perform minting and burning operations on its behalf.

+## Audits
+Audits were performed by both Zellic and Trail of Bits.
+Audit reports can be found [here](audits/).

 ## Upgrade process
 `OFTWrapper` is a non-upgradeable contract.
 If a change needs to be made a new contract should be deployed.